johnpaulbalagolan/lr-wiki/Home.md

 * If you are publishing data, we recommend publishing documents in batches of 100 documents in each publish post.
 Each batch of 100 documents should take less than 10 seconds to publish.

-* Publishing Guidance using OAI-PMH: http://goo.gl/yOihy
+* Publishing guidance using OAI-PMH: http://goo.gl/yOihy

 ## Setting Up an LR Node